Thursday, July 19, 2018

 under the jurisdiction of the Official Assignee.

-The full story of Allan Hopkins’ career, which took him from the “shadows to riches and,
+The full story of Allan Hopkins’ career, which took him from the “shadows to riches and, after a spectacular crash back to obscurity” can be viewed on the website below.

 Allan Hopkins - Christchurch City Libraries